-KHG Arts provides a range of services, expertise, and tools for museums, makers, and collectors alike.
+KHG Arts provides a range of services, expertise, and tools for makers as well as museums and collectors.
 Please contact me to inquire about rates and availability as well as customized services to meet your specific needs.
 I look forward to working with you!

 Classes and Workshops